 To find out if your curriculum is suitable to meet these requirements, please contact the Academic Dean by submitting an Admissions Inquiry on our Contact page.

 LCC’s Latin Placement Exam will be administered online.
 Applicants will receive login credentials and be instructed to complete the exam at a scheduled time (generally in April, August, or November).
 The exam will assess the applicant’s ability to understand core vocabulary used within the grammatical constructions covered by Wheelock’s Latin.
 Other curricula also may be suitable as preparation.
 Regardless of curricula, applicants will be expected to be proficient in all five noun declensions and all four verb conjugation (or “five,” counting Third Conjugation I-Stems).
-Examples of grammatical concepts include the ablative of means, the infinitive with the subject in the accusative, the use of the subjunctive mood in purpose clauses, the formation of conditionals, comparisons between passive perfect and future active participles, and the uses of gerunds and gerundives.
+Examples of grammatical concepts include the ablative of means, the infinitive with the subject in the accusative, the use of the subjunctive mood in purpose clauses, and the formation of conditionals.